-- 1. Professional Research and Professional Meetings This general license allows travel to Cuba for professional research or professional meetings, such as a conference, that is within the scope of the employee's professional field or job description.
-The traveler must maintain a full-time schedule of activities every day with no free-time in excess of a normal work day. - 2.
+- Professional Research and Professional Meetings This general license allows travel to Cuba for professional research that is within the scope of the employee's professional field or job description.
+The traveler must maintain a full-time schedule of activities every day with no freetime in excess of a normal work day. - 2.
 Educational Activities This general license provides for travel to Cuba for educational activities including for-credit Study Abroad, teaching at a Cuban Institution, and research activities for graduate students.